impresso/impresso.github.io/_people/marten-duering.md

 ---
 category: team
-title: Marten Düring, Researcher
+title: Marten Düring, PhD
 ordering: 01-duering
-subheading: Head of digital research infrastructure at the C2DH
+subheading: researcher at the C2DH
 picture: /assets/images/marten-duering.jpg
 ---

-Marten Düring holds a PhD in Engineering from the Bauhaus-University Weimar, Germany and he is head of the digital research infrastructure of C2DH in Luxembourg.

-Amongst other things he leads a work package in the ANR/FNR-funded project BLIZAAR (Hybrid Visualization of Dynamic Multilayer Graphs) together with partners from LIST Luxembourg, LaBRI (Bordeaux) and EISTI (Pau/Paris).
+Marten Düring holds a PhD in contemporary history from the University of Mainz and is part of C2DH's Digital History unit.
+Marten's research focuses on contemporary history, digital history and more specifically network analysis in the historical disciplines.
+Alongside Impresso, Marten is part of the ANR/FNR-funded project BLIZAAR (Hybrid Visualization of Dynamic Multilayer Graphs).

-Within Impresso, Marten is responsible of WP5
+Within Impresso, Marten is responsible for the coordination of the interface development, Digital History methodology and investigations as well as project dissemination.

 [// C2DH](https://www.c2dh.uni.lu/people/marten-during)